meilisearch/documentation/reference/errors/error_codes.md

 There is an error in the provided index format, check out our guide on [index creation](/learn/core_concepts/indexes.md).

 ## `invalid_task_date`

+The date format used is invalid.
+It should either use a date or datetime in the [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) format or be set to `null`.

+## `invalid_task_uid`

+The given task `uid` is invalid.
+Task `uid` can be an integer or a string containing only numeric characters.

 ## `index_not_accessible`